Middle School TOC hosted by UK

 I would strongly prefer not to judge debates about why death is good that may force an ethical debate about whether life is worth living.

-There is a place in debate for affirmatives that don't affirm the resolution.
+K Affs: There is a place in debate for affirmatives that don't affirm the resolution.
 I will not vote for or against framework in these situations based on ideological preferences alone.
-I wish we had clearer rules for what we considered fair game in terms of links to negative offense/competitive advocacies against affs that don't affirm the resolution/read a plan text because I enjoy debates over specifics more than rehashed abstractions.
-But I am sympathetic to neg arguments about how the aff precluded those good debates from occuring, depending on what the aff defends in the 1ac.
+I wish the activity had clearer rules for what we consider fair game in terms of links to negative offense/competitive advocacies against affs that don't affirm the resolution/read a plan text because I enjoy debates over specifics more than rehashed abstractions.
+But I am sympathetic to neg arguments about how the aff precluded those good debates from occurring, depending on what the aff defends in the 1AC.

-I would prefer neg teams only go for topicality when the aff is very clearly attempting to skirt the core premises of the resolution.
+T: I would prefer neg teams only go for topicality when the aff is very clearly attempting to skirt the core premises of the resolution.
 Going for silly T arguments against super core affirmatives is a waste of everyone's time.
+Having said that, T debates have the potential to be the most interesting and specific arguments in debate, so if you feel really good about the work you've put into developing your position I encourage you to go for it.

-I feel similarly about theory.
-It's hard for me to take theory arguments seriously when they're not in response to some seriously problematic practice.
+Theory: I feel similarly about theory.
+It's hard for me to take theory arguments seriously when they're not made in specific response to some seriously problematic practice that has occured in the debate at hand.
 Debate is supposed to be hard.
 People are way too quick to claim something made debate 'impossible'.

 Whitney Young ‘15